A coma is a state of unconsciousness where a person is unresponsive and cannot be woken.

-The following information is for anyone whose friend or loved one is in a coma, and covers:
+You may find the following information useful if you have a friend or loved one who is in a coma.
+It covers:

 Caring for and monitoring a person in a coma

-Doctors score a person's level of consciousness using a tool called the Glasgow Coma scale.
-They monitor this level constantly for signs of improvement or deterioration.
+Doctors assess a person's level of consciousness using a tool called the Glasgow Coma Scale.
+This level is monitored constantly for signs of improvement or deterioration.
 The Glasgow Coma Scale assesses three things:

-- eye opening – a score of 1 means no eye opening, and 4 means opens eyes spontaneously
+- eye opening – a score of one means no eye opening, and four means opens eyes spontaneously

-- verbal response to a command – 1 means no response, and 5 means alert and talking
+- verbal response to a command – a score of one means no response, and five means alert and talking

-- voluntary movements in response to a command – 1 means no response, and 6 means obeys commands
+- voluntary movements in response to a command – a score of one means no response, and six means obeys commands

-Caring for a person in a coma involves making sure their condition is stable and their body functions, such as breathing and blood pressure, are supported, while the underlying condition is treated.
+In the short term, a person in a coma will normally be looked after in an intensive care unit (ICU).
+Treatment involves ensuring their condition is stable and their body functions, such as breathing and blood pressure, are supported while the underlying cause is treated.

 What you can do as a visitor

-Some people have reported feeling enormous reassurance from the presence of a loved one when coming out of a coma, and the box on this page reports one man’s account of this.
+Some people have reported feeling enormous reassurance from the presence of a loved one when coming out of a coma.

-- When you arrive, announce who you are
+- when you arrive, announce who you are

-- Be aware that everything you say in front of them might be heard.
+- talk to them about your day as you normally would – be aware that everything you say in front of them might be heard

-- Show them your love and support – even just sitting and holding their hand can be a great comfort.
+- show them your love and support – even just sitting and holding their hand or stroking their skin can be a great comfort

 Recovering from a coma

-For more information and support from professionals and families of people in a coma, you may find the following resources helpful:
+For further information and support from healthcare professionals and the families of people in a coma, you may find the following websites helpful: